The Fens: Restoration

 In 2003, the Great Fen Project was initiated to return parts of the Fens to their original pre-agricultural state.
 The periodic flooding by the North Sea, which renewed the character of the Fenlands, was characterised conventionally by the 1911 Encyclopædia Britannica as "ravaged by serious inundations of the sea".
 The modern approach is to allow a little farmland to be flooded again and turned into nature reserves.
 By introducing fresh water, the organisers of the project hope to encourage species such as the snipe, lapwing and bittern.
 Endangered species such as the fen violet will be seeded.

 The Fens Waterways Link is a scheme to restore navigation to some of the drainage works.
 It is planned to bring the South Forty-Foot Drain and parts of the Car Dyke into use as part of a route between Boston and Cambridge.

 Sports

-The Fens is the origin of English bandy and speed skating.
+The Fens is the origin of English bandy and Fen skating.
 It is the base of Great Britain Bandy Association and in Littleport there is a project in place aiming at building an indoor stadium for ice sports.
-If successful it will have the largest sheet of ice in the country with both a bandy pitch and a speed skating oval.
+If successful, it will have the largest sheet of ice in the country with both a bandy pitch and a speed skating oval.